Phoenix virus removal guide

-More examples of malware that operates as a keystroke logger are SystemBC, Amadey and Torpig.
-Typically, programs of this type are used with a purpose to record pressed keys and steal personal, confidential information.
-In most cases cyber criminals use them to steal various passwords.
-Either way, most victims experience problems related to privacy, identity theft, monetary loss, and so on.
-Besides, people who have keystroke loggers installed on their systems are unaware that their actions are being monitored.
+The cyber criminals who proliferate Phoenix aim to steal personal information that can be misused to generate revenue in fraudulent ways.
+Other examples of malware that operates as keystroke loggers are SystemBC, Amadey, and Torpig.
+Typically, these programs record keys pressed and steal personal, confidential information.
+In most cases, cyber criminals use them to steal passwords.
+Victims might then experience problems relating to privacy, identity theft, monetary loss, and so on.
+Furthermore, people who have keystroke loggers installed on their systems are often unaware that their actions are being monitored.

 How did Phoenix infiltrate my computer?

-Attachments (or web links) included in irrelevant emails that are received from unknown, suspicious addresses should not be opened.
-Typically, cyber criminals present their emails (or/and attachments) as important, official, etc. Unofficial activation/'cracking' tools often cause installations of malware and it is not even legal to use them.
-Tools of this type should be avoided.
-Furthermore, installed software should be updated using implemented functions or tools that are provided by the official software developers.
-Programs should be downloaded from official websites, other sources that we mentioned above can be used to distribute malicious programs.
-And finally, we recommend to have a reputable anti-virus or anti-spyware software installed and scan operating system with it regularly.
+Do not open attachments or web links included in irrelevant emails that are received from unknown, suspicious addresses.
+Typically, cyber criminals present their emails and attachments as important, official, etc. Unofficial activation/'cracking' tools often cause installation of malware.
+It is illegal to use these tools and they should be avoided.
+Installed software should be updated using implemented functions or tools provided by the official software developers.
+Programs should be downloaded from official websites only, since other sources (mentioned above) can be used to distribute malicious programs.
+Have reputable anti-virus or anti-spyware software installed and scan the operating system with it regularly.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.